aazad612/gcp-healthcare-data-platform/dataflow/csv-inject/README.md

 The primary goal of this bronge lawyer ingestion framework is to efficiency by making it metadata driven and putting guardrails that avoid rework.
 There are 2 guardrails in place before the dataflow comes into picture.

-While the development of this project is kicked off with CSV due to its popularily, Parquet and Avro would be preferred choices for ongoing development.
+While the development of this project is kicked off with CSV due to its popularily, Parquet and Avro would be added for other use cases.

 | Ingestion Method | Format | Throughput (MBps) | Throughput (Elements/s) |
 | :--- | :--- | :--- | :--- |